corona-warn-app/cwa-documentation/solution_architecture.md

 ## MOBILE APPLICATIONS

 The functional scope of the mobile applications (apps) is defined in the corresponding [scoping document](scoping_document.md).
 The apps are developed natively for Apple’s iOS and Google’s Android operating systems.
-They make use of the respective interfaces for the exposure notification, i.e. broadcasting and scanning for Bluetooth advertisement packages, see *Figure 8*.
+They make use of the Exposure Notification Framework (ENF), e.g. for broadcasting and scanning for Bluetooth advertisement packages.

+### Supported Devices

 For Apple devices an OS version of at least 12.5 (for older devices) or 13.7 is required for the system to work, as the framework is integrated into the operating system (see Figure 10).